GlobalWebIndex/weak-css/README.md

 ### :heart: Be nice while enforcing any of these rules!

 This is really important rule.
-Weak Css tries to make every-ones life a bit easier not worst.
+Weak CSS tries to make everyone's life a bit easier not worst.
 If you feel someone did something badly never use this document as tool for punishing them.
 Remember your own mistakes.
 Folks also have their right to disagree with these or any other rules.
 Being nice and opened doesn't mean you have to buy everything.
 Please keep all discussion on constructive